Erin N. Grieve

 Child support is continual payment made for the financial care of their children and is dependent on the type of custody agreement.
 Custody determines which parent is legally and physically responsible for the child on a day to day basis.*

-Approach to Custody, Visitation, and Family Law:
+to Child Custody, Visitation, and Family Law:

 - Fee agreement – defining the scope of the relationship and how to implement a plan to meet client goals.